 I believe that it is vital that we continue to learn about the Holocaust and subsequent genocides; the fact that genocide is still occurring today proves that we have not yet learnt from our past mistakes.
 I feel privileged to be able to help people who have been affected by genocide to tell their stories.
 I believe that sharing first-hand accounts of how genocide affects real people is our most powerful tool in educating others and preventing such atrocities from occurring again.
 I am also particularly interested in the ways in which survivors choose express their stories, often through literature and art.

 Before joining HMDT, I worked for a charity based in the North West, supporting vulnerable people facing homelessness.
 I have a BA in English Literature from Lancaster University.

-I joined HMDT in November 2016 as Team Assistant.
+I joined HMDT in November 2016 as Operations Officer.
 As part of the Operations Team it is my responsibility to provide support across the staff team in the delivery of HMD and other events.

 I believe it is of the utmost importance to commemorate and learn from the Holocaust and subsequent genocides and I feel honoured to be part of an organisation that is committed to understanding past atrocities while learning lessons to ensure they do not reoccur in the future.
 I enjoy working with HMDT staff and survivors in my role to help raise awareness of the relevance and ongoing teachings of the Holocaust and other genocides.

 Prior to starting at HMDT I worked in the youth development charity sector with the British Exploring Society.
 I have a BSc in Geography from Swansea University.